DamianJMurphy/EPSFHIR/README.md

 When built the command-line expects the following arguments:

 properties file (see below)
 EMU prescriptions ("Export_JoinedTable_R2") file
 EMU line items ("Exprt_LineItem_R2") file
 Output directory (or - for stdout)

-It will write a JSON or XML file containing the serialised bundle for each prescription in the input data, to the given output directory, named after the short-form prescription id (eg "0EF1F6-B83002-00001X.json" or "0EF1F6-B83002-00001X.xml" as appropriate.
+It will write a JSON or XML file containing the serialised bundle for each prescription in the input data, to the given output directory, named after the short-form prescription id (eg "0EF1F6-B83002-00001X.json" or "0EF1F6-B83002-00001X.xml" as appropriate).
 When writing to standard output, data is separated by the short-form prescription id on a line by itself.

 "Static" configurations are held in the properties file: